uilab-kaist/cs570-spring-2020/README.md

 According to the policy of South Korea government and KAIST against the COVID-19 spreading throughout the nation, we have decided to deliver a lecture online for the first two weeks.
 For students who have trouble due to the postponed course closing, please refer to the notice in KLMS **after the semester starts.**

-## Additional Registration
+## Course Addition
 > This section is only for those who failed at registering this course on the system.
 If succeeded already, you can take this course no matter which department you belong to.

-> We will not reply to any emails about course registration.
+> We will not reply to any emails about course addition.

-Considering a huge demand for additional registration for this course, we decide to **only** approve requests from **1st or 2nd year MS/MS-PhD/PhD students at School of Computing.
-There will be no exceptions/changes in our policy.** When applicable, you should **apply for course addition in the Academic System in course add/drop period.**.
-The professor will approve your requests on a daily basis.
-However, it is not first come first serve.
-The registration from every other students will not be approved (e.g. undergraduate students, graduate students in EE and AI).
+Considering a huge demand for course addition, we decide to **only** approve requests from **1st or 2nd year MS/MS-PhD/PhD students at School of Computing.
+There will be no exceptions/changes in our policy.** When applicable, you should **apply for course addition in the Academic System during the course add/drop period [(Link)](https://portal.kaist.ac.kr/ennotice/student_notice/11583152634892)**.
+The professor will approve **every** qualified request, **NOT** on a first come first served basis.
+The request from every other students will not be approved (e.g. undergraduate students, graduate students in EE and AI).
 We ask for your kind understanding regarding this matter.

 ---